INFORMSJoC/2024.0874/README.md

 ## Description

 The folder data contains all the instances used in the paper.

 The folder results contains instance-level summary results for the two methods studied in the paper.

-The folder code contains the Java source code used to conduct the computational experiments reported in the paper.
+The folder src contains the Java source code used to conduct the computational experiments reported in the paper.